 Responding to COVID-19

-As the ACRES Project prepares to gradually restart in-person programming later in June, the health and safety of our participants, staff, and community is our #1 priority.
+As the ACRES Project prepares to gradually restart in-person programming, the health and safety of our participants, staff, and community is our #1 priority.
 Here's what we'll be doing to welcome you back safely:

 Our COVID-19 Safety Plan

-- We will be checking the temperatures of program attendees and guests with a contactless infrared thermometer.
+- The temperatures of everyone entering ACRES will be checked with a contactless infrared thermometer upon arrival.
 Those with a fever, history of illness, or potential exposure to COVID-19 will not be permitted to attend.

-- Participants will be reminded to wash or sanitize hands frequently and to maintain six feet of physical distance from others they do not live with.
+- Participants will be reminded to wash or sanitize hands upon arrival at ACRES and to maintain at least six feet of physical distance from others they do not live with.

-- When Day Program returns on June 22, each session will be limited to no more than 10 adults, including aides, present at one time.
+- In-person Day Program is limited to no more than 10 adults, including aides, present at one time.

 COVID-19 Resources for the Autism Community